benbuzz790/bots/README.md

 Please adhere to the existing code style and include appropriate tests for new features.

+I am still learning git and github, so I may not respond immediately or even in a reasonable amount of time, but I'll try.

 ## License

 LLM Utilities is released under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details (TBD).

 ## Additional Resources